 In Plomari you will find numerous restaurants to taste traditional local recipes and fresh fish, accompanied with the famous local ouzo.
 Among the delicious mezé dishes that you may taste, don’t miss to try “loul’délia” (fried zucchini blossoms), “pastés sardéles” (salted sardines), “sfougáto” (eggs and zucchini in the pan), “fasólia mavromítika” (lobia beans).
 All of these dishes are created with inexpensive local ingredients, highlighting the history and culture of a poor village who used to create high-quality food from humble products.

 There are magnificent beaches in Plomari where you can enjoy swimming in the crystal-clear waters of the Aegean Sea.
 Ayios Isidoros, the sandy and longest beach of the area in the east, Ammoudeli, a beautiful pebble beach in the west, Tarsanas, a small beach in the east of the marina, Melinda, 6 kms away from Plomari in the road to Paleochori and Ayia Varvara, 4 kms away from Plomari, just after Ayios Isidoros, are the main options for swimming near Plomari.

-One of the best things that Plomari has to offer is the area around Plomari itself.
+One of the best experiences one may have is to discover the area around Plomari itself.
 The villages of Plomari and the magnificent landscapes that combine sea with mountains offer an authentic experience of the Greek countryside.
-Visit Megalochori, the old Plomari, with each picturesque squares and beautiful churches, Paleochori and its haven Melinda, Akrasi and Ambeliko, Neochori, as well as Playia and Trigonas.
+Visit Megalochori, the old Plomari, with its picturesque squares and beautiful churches, Paleochori and its haven Melinda, Akrasi and Ambeliko, Neochori, as well as Playia and Trigonas.